turnonline/ctoolkit-microservice-archetype/README.md

 ### MyServiceName
 - In an App Engine project (defined by ProjectId), you can deploy multiple microservices as separate services and each of the service must have its own name unique within project.
 - The service name is one of the part of the service URL.
+- The service name might be changed if needed later.

 ![Multiple services within single Google Cloud Project](https://cloud.google.com/solutions/images/microservices-project-with-modules.png)